Darxo/Hardened/README.md

 - Turn **Decisive** effect icon grey, while a character has 0 stacks
 - Improve brightness and contrast of **Hold Steady**,  **Line Breaker**, **Net Pull** and **Onslaught** skills
 - Use unique icon for **Sergeant** perk
+- Play the **Ignite Firelance** animation in the actual direction you aim at
 - Idle sounds of enemies during combat now play up to 50% less freqently
 - Improve tooltip of **Disarmed effect**
 - Improve tooltip of **Whip Disarm** using a nested tooltip for the **Disarmed effect**